 - for the life of the lessee or for the life of another person

 - with an uncertain term or a term measured in other than days/years

 - where a leasehold title is to be created

 Please note that an electronic lease provides a statement by the lessor where the option to renew or purchase has not been exercised.
 This statement can be ignored if there are no options recorded on the Register.

-THE LESSOR TO THE BEST KNOWLEDGE OF THE SUBSCRIBER DECLARES THAT THE OPTION OF RENEWAL/PURCHASE IF ANY CONTAINED IN THE LEASE REGISTERED ON THE SUBJECT LAND TITLE HAS NOT BEEN EXERCISED.
+THE LESSOR DECLARES, TO THE BEST KNOWLEDGE OF THE SUBSCRIBER, THAT REGISTRATION OF THE LEASE IS NOT PRECLUDED BY ANY OPTION OF RENEWAL/PURCHASE IN A REGISTERED LEASE.

 An electronic lease requires a CoRD Holder Consent.
 See CoRD Holder Consent requirements to identify which type of consent needs to be provided.